dnstapir/pop/README.md

-# tapir-pop: DNS TAPIR Policy Processor
+# dnstapir-pop: DNS TAPIR Policy Processor

-The *DNS TAPIR Policy Processor*, TAPIR-POP, is the component that processes the intelligence data from the TAPIR-CORE (and possibly other sources) and applies local policy to reach a filtering decision.
+The *DNS TAPIR Policy Processor*, dnstapir-pop, is the component that processes the intelligence data from the DNS TAPIR Core (and possibly other sources) and applies local policy to reach a filtering decision.

 It is the connection between the core and the edge platform.
 It manages local configurations and gets updates from the core with alerts and config changes.

-TAPIR-POP is responsible for the task of integrating all intelligence sources into a single Response Policy Zone (RPZ) that is as compact as possible.
+dnstapir-pop is responsible for the task of integrating all intelligence sources into a single Response Policy Zone (RPZ) that is as compact as possible.
 The RPZ file is used by the DNS resolver to implement blocklists and other policy-related functions.

 ## A unified single RPZ zone instead of multiple sources

-TAPIR-POP presents a single output with all conflicts resolved, rather than feeding the resolver multiple sources of data from which to look for policy guidance, where sources can even be conflicting (eg. a domainname may be flagged by one source but allowlisted by another).
+dnstapir-pop presents a single output with all conflicts resolved, rather than feeding the resolver multiple sources of data from which to look for policy guidance, where sources can even be conflicting (eg. a domainname may be flagged by one source but allowlisted by another).

 The result is smaller, as no allowlisting information is needed for the resolver.

-## TAPIR-POP supports a local policy configuration
+## dnstapir-pop supports a local policy configuration

-TAPIR-POP is able to apply further policy to the intelligence data, based on a local policy configuration.
-To enable the resolver operator to design a suitable threat policy TAPIR-POP uses a number of concepts:
+dnstapir-pop is able to apply further policy to the intelligence data, based on a local policy configuration.
+To enable the resolver operator to design a suitable threat policy dnstapir-pop uses a number of concepts:

 - __lists__: there are three types of lists of domain names: